Next-Gen PartnerOps Video Podcasts

 Partner Performance: Measure What Matters

-In this episode, Sugata Sanyal Founder & CEO of ZINFI, welcomes Chris Messina from QuarkAI in this talk.
+In this episode, Sugata Sanyal Founder & CEO of ZINFI, welcomes Chris Messina from QuarqAI in this talk.
 They discuss how hard it is to measure what partners do.
-Chris talks about starting QuarkAI to fix this problem of "invisible" partnerships.
+Chris talks about starting QuarqAI to fix this problem of "invisible" partnerships.
 This episode shows how to look past just leads and money to see the full value partners bring.

 Listen to learn how a straightforward way to measure things can change how company leaders see and pay for partner programs.